davidv16/Fictional-University-Course/README.md

 [The Course at Udemy](https://www.udemy.com/course/become-a-wordpress-developer-php-javascript/)

-[The code files for the project are under] (wp-content/themes/fictional-university-theme)
+The code files for the project are under: wp-content/themes/fictional-university-theme

 ![Certificate](Certificate.jpg)